 Correct, the TOTP master key is the 2nd factor and must not be accessible to users, I do not understand how security product exposes it to the public.

 I have changed the title of this Feature Request topic (was: “Obfuscate TOTP Authenticator Key”) to better distinguish it from the Feature Request Authenticator Key (TOTP) toggle visibility option.
-The proposals in the current thread express a preference for controlling all access to the TOTP Authentication Key, whereas the other proposal is simply to allow the user to shield TOTP Authentication Keys from the eyes of should-surfers (similar to the way that passwords are obfuscated).
+The proposals in the current thread express a preference for controlling all access to the TOTP Authentication Key, whereas the other proposal is simply to allow the user to shield TOTP Authentication Keys from the eyes of shoulder-surfers (similar to the way that passwords are obfuscated).

 @alonbl Welcome to the forum!